Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/retrain-model/index.en.md

 1. Click on *labeling-extraction.ipynb* and explore the Notebook content.

-2. Run the entire Notebook using the double-arrow icon in the top toolbar.
-Click *Restart* when prompted:
+2. Run the entire Notebook using the double-arrow icon ▶▶ in the toolbar at the top.
+Click *Restart* when prompted (see below):
 ![run-notebook](run-notebook.png)
 ![restart-kernel](restart-kernel.png)
-You may notice that these scripts created a *dataset* directory.
-This directory contains two subfolders: *images* and *labels*, which contain the images and corresponding annotations, respectively.
+You may have noticed that these scripts created a *dataset* directory.
+This directory contains two subfolders: *images* and *labels*, which hold the images and their corresponding annotations respectively.

-3. In the same Notebook, scroll to the section *Select a random image and display its bounding boxes* and rerun the cell by clicking it and then the arrow icon in the top toolbar.
+3. In the same Notebook, scroll down to the section *Select a random image and display its bounding boxes*.
+Then, re-run the first cell just below by clicking on it, and then clicking the arrow icon ▶ in the toolbar at the top.
-This cell selects a random image from *dataset/images* and overlays the rectangles corresponding to the annotations saved in *dataset/labels*.
+This cell selects a random image from the *dataset/images* folder and overlays the corresponding **bounding boxes** from *dataset/labels*, i.e. rectangles indicating the coordinates of the objects detected in the image.

 ### Generating Synthetic Data